 The runs myj_wsm5, myj_wsm6, ysu_wsm5, and ysu_wsm6 featured a cold winter bias of < -2.0 C over Wisconsin and eastern Minnesota as shown below for myj_wsm6.
 The cold bias was only present on 4 of the 19 days of the winter runs and interestingly was present for those same days, December 13, 16, 17, 19, in all the sensitivity runs.
-The fact that the cold bias only shows up as a seasonal bias in these four runs was that much higher warm biases (> 2.5 C) on other days for the other runs negated this cold bias.
+The fact that the cold bias only shows up as a seasonal bias in these four runs was that much larger positive biases (> 2.5 C) on other days for the other runs negated this cold bias.
 There were no substantial winter temperature biases for the px_acm2_wsm5 and px_acm2_wsm6 runs.

 Winter Temperature Mean Bias for Domain 2 for myj_wsm6